Walt Disney World Annual Pass Price Increases Go Into Effect – Some Massive Jumps

 - $89 ($79)

 While some of the increases don’t seem too bad, others do come across as rather steep.
 The thing that many don’t realize is that while you may not be able to go 365 days a year to the Walt Disney World parks, that is what you’re paying for.
-It does all work out well for the guest when it comes to buying an Annual Pass, but it also will depend on just how much you plan on being in Central Florida as well.
+It does all work out well for the guest when it comes to buying an annual pass, but it also will depend on just how much you plan on being in Central Florida as well.